iansampson/dissertation/Backlog.md

       (as the container-author field doesn’t appear correctly.)
 - [ ] Add page number to inline Calvino quote re: Carlo Levi (“tangled”).
 (Difficult to do without the Italian, and the block quote gives a page number, which is probably the same.)
+- [ ] Consider renaming vita to curriculum vitae
+- [ ] Consider adjusting title page spacing
+- [ ] Considering adjusting left margin to 1.5" and right margin to 1"

 ### Won’t
 - [ ] Add in-text reference for OED potential citation